etcd-io/website/content/en/docs/v3.5/tutorials/how-to-migrate.md

 ---
-title: How to migrate from Etcd2 to Etcd3
+title: How to migrate etcd from v2 to v3
-description: Migration guide from Etcd2 to Etcd3
+description: etcd v2 to v3 migration guide
 weight: 1200
 ---

 `migrate` to transform etcd v2 to v3 data: